Market Failure: An Argument for and Against Government

 I do a very quick cost benefit calculation.

-If we all stand our ground some will die but, with luck, we will break their charge and most of us will live.
-If I run, horses run faster than I do.
-It looks as though I should stand.
+we will break their charge and most of us will live.
+If I run, horses run

 I have just made a mistake.
 I only control me, not we.
 If I stand and everyone else runs, I die.
 If everyone else stands and I run, reducing our army by one is unlikely to make much difference in the odds—and if the line does break and run, I will at least be in the lead.
 Whatever the rest of the army does, I am better off running than standing.
 Everyone else makes the same calculation, we all run, and most of us die.